inrupt/public-documentation/coding-conventions/javascript-coding-standards.md

   [prevent TypeScript from emitting their declarations](https://www.typescriptlang.org/v2/en/tsconfig#stripInternal)
 6. Only use the `any` type as a last resort - which in practice basically means *never*.
 If you *do* use it, accompany it with a comment explaining why you chose to use it anyway.
-Keep in mind that some native methods return `any`, like `JSON.parse` -  those to a known type as soon as possible, preferably with a [type guard](https://www.typescriptlang.org/docs/handbook/advanced-types.html#user-defined-type-guards).
+Keep in mind that some native methods return `any`, like `JSON.parse` - cast those to a known type as soon as possible, preferably with a [type guard](https://www.typescriptlang.org/docs/handbook/advanced-types.html#user-defined-type-guards).
 7. Write tests with Jest.
   1. Put tests next to src files.
 In libraries, this is typically done by having a `foo.ts` and `foo.test.ts`